2021 split in Nepalese communist parties: 2021 vertical split

 On 18 July 2021, 22 members of the House of Representatives from the CPN (UML) voted for Sher Bahadur Deuba as prime minister, defying the party whip.

-As a result, dispute rose among former prime ministers Madhav Kumar Nepal and KP Sharma Oli due to Madhav's faction supporting the government despite the party being in the opposition.
+As a result, dispute rose among former prime ministers Madhav Kumar Nepal and K. P. Sharma Oli due to Madhav's faction supporting the government despite the party being in the opposition.
 On 18 August 2021, Madhav Kumar formed a new party called the Communist Party of Nepal (Unified Socialist).

-Former prime minister Jhalanatha Khanal, party vice presidents, and as many as 31 members of parliament (MPs) joined the new party.
+Former prime minister Jhala Nath Khanal, party vice presidents, and as many as 31 members of parliament (MPs) joined the new party.
 This constituted a split from the top to lower-level committees of the party.

 2021 minor splits

-A minor group led by senior vice president Bamdev Gautam left the party on 4 September 2021.
+A minor group led by senior vice president Bam Dev Gautam left the party on 4 September 2021.
 Currently, they have registered a new party called the Communist Party of Nepal (Unity National Campaign).

 Another minor group, led by Hridayesh Tripathi along with MPs Brijesh Kumar Gupta and Ishwar Dayal Mishra also split away on 26 August 2021 and formed the People's Progressive Party.